PhilippMundhenk/Kindle-Alarm-Clock/README.md

 An alarm clock running on the Kindle Touch.

 ## Description
 I wanted an alarm clock with a certain set of features in a nice design at a reasonable price point.
 Unfortunately, I couldn't find any such thing.
 I thus decided to build my own.
-I got a used Kindle Touch, which is, other than the lack of screen lighting, ideal for this purpose: It has a large display, consumes relatively little energy, due to the e-paper display, runs a Linux-based OS and is easy to hack.
+I got a used Kindle Touch, which is, other than the lack of screen lighting, ideal for this purpose: It has a large display, consumes relatively little energy, due to the e-ink display, runs a Linux-based OS and is easy to hack.

 Note: I threw this together in the course of a Saturday, so please forgive me, if not everything is absolutely beautiful.
 Feel free to report errors or contribute!